eclipse-sumo/sumo/docs/web/docs/FAQ.md

 The [osmWebWizard](Tutorials/OSMWebWizard.md) tool provides the simplest solution to obtain a scenario with background images.
 Selecting the checkbox 'Satellite background' before generating the scenario is sufficient.
 To select another image provider, the tool [tileGet.py](Tools/Misc.md#tilegetpy) can also be used.

 It is important to know that the network projection will be changed from UTM to [Mercator](https://en.wikipedia.org/wiki/Web_Mercator_projection) if the checkbox "satellite background" is enabled.
 This is necessary to match the projection of popular satellite image providers.
-However, this projection has the unwelcome propertie of distorting lengths much more strongly than the default project.
+However, this projection has the unwelcome property of distorting lengths much more strongly than the default project.
 Depending on the area being imported, distances could be doubled (or worse).

 The revert such a projection to UTM, the following commands may be used: